 Tip 1.
 Store Your Molds in a Cool, Dry Place

-Expert Tip: While living in humid surroundings, consider placing silica gel packets near your stored molds to absorb excess moisture. |
+📝 Expert Tip: While living in humid surroundings, consider placing silica gel packets near your stored molds to absorb excess moisture. |

 Tip 2.
 Avoid Direct Sunlight Exposure

-Fun Fact: Ever noticed how chocolates left in the sun turn white?
+💡 Fun Fact: Ever noticed how chocolates left in the sun turn white?
 That's a fat bloom!
 You can avoid the same fate for your molds by keeping them in some shaded space. |

 Tip 3.
 Stack These Molds Carefully or Store Separately

 When you stack multiple molds, they get prone to scratches, which ruin their smooth surface.
-In order to tackle this situation, simply place parchment paper or silicone mats between stacked molds.
+Simply place parchment paper or silicone mats between stacked molds.
+If possible, keep each mold in its own compartment to fully prevent friction damage.

 Conclusion